-Our state’s strong data collection practices and analysis tools (including Edwin Analytics, District Action and Research Tools (DART), our Early Warning Indicator System (EWIS), and Resource Allocation and District Action Reports (RADAR)) will help us promote continuous improvement in districts.
+Our state’s strong data collection practices and analysis tools (including Edwin Analytics, District Action and Research Tools (DART), our Early Warning Indicator System (EWIS), and Resource Allocation and District Action Reports (RADAR)) will continue to help us promote continuous improvement in districts.
 Additionally, we will continue to take advantage of new resources we have developed for district strategic planning, along with district consolidated federal grant applications.
 At the LEA level, our Planning for Success model for district strategic planning involves three steps: creating a plan, aligning systems to the plan, and implementing the plan (including evaluating and monitoring progress).
-We will encourage districts to use this planning model as the structure underlying the plan we will require as part of the annual federal grant application, which will begin to help districts to establish local evaluation practices where they do not already exist.
-Over time we plan to add in more supports to help districts evaluate their progress, particularly in conducting formal evaluations where needed and in alignment with ESSA requirements for evidence-based interventions.
-This work will be driven by our new Office of Resource Allocation Strategy and Planning within OPR, which has responsibility for promoting strategic resource use and grant coordination in districts.
-As we refine our implementation of our plan, stakeholder voice will continue to play a prominent role.
-We already hold regular meetings with many of our stakeholder groups, including superintendents, principals, teachers, union leadership, school committee members, state board members, state legislators, parents, students, and others.
-We will continue these conversations and also offer additional opportunities for stakeholders to provide input, particularly at key junctures when we are considering significant changes to an element of the plan.
+We will continue to encourage districts to use this planning model as the structure underlying the plan we will require as part of the annual federal grant application, which helps districts to establish local evaluation practices where they do not already exist.
+Over time we have added and will continue to add more supports to help districts evaluate their progress, particularly in conducting formal evaluations where needed and in alignment with ESSA requirements for evidence-based interventions.
+This work is driven by our Office of Resource Allocation Strategy and Planning within OPR, which has responsibility for promoting strategic resource use and grant coordination in districts.

+As we refine our implementation of our plan beyond 2024, stakeholder voice and analysis of the strong work underway in Massachusetts districts and schools will continue to play a prominent role.
+We will continue to hold regular meetings with many of our stakeholder groups, including superintendents, principals, teachers, union leadership, school committee members, state board members, state legislators, parents, students, and so forth.
+We have established intentional processes that allow us to study the effectiveness of our initiatives, and we will continue to learn from local implementation efforts and make adjustments as necessary.
+We will continue these conversations and analyses, and offer additional opportunities for stakeholders to provide input, particularly at key junctures when we are considering significant changes to an element of the plan.